 Because of the diverse and rich curriculum and the varied scholarly and teaching backgrounds of the instructional staff at the College of Law, master of studies in law students may design specific areas of concentration to fit their particular interests and needs.
 Sample areas of concentration include business law, criminal justice law, education law, employment and labor law, environmental law, health law, intellectual property law, international law, real estate law, and trusts and estates.
-Many of these courses are offered not only during the day, but also in the evening and during summer sessions, enabling part-time students to take full advantage of course offerings.
+Courses are offered during the day, in the evening and during summer sessions, enabling part-time students to take full advantage of course offerings.